CloudNationHQ/terraform-azure-aks/README.md

 Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes

 Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory

+## Contributing

+We welcome contributions from the community!
+Whether it's reporting a bug, suggesting a new feature, or submitting a pull request, your input is highly valued.

+For more information, please see our contribution [guidelines](https://github.com/CloudNationHQ/terraform-azure-aks/blob/main/CONTRIBUTING.md).

 ## Authors